An official website of the State of Oregon Learn How you know » (how to identify a Oregon.gov website) An official website of the State of Oregon »

 You are here:

-Amy Burns, PharmD
+Amy Burns, PharmDVice Chair

-Amy Burns, PharmD is the Vice President of Benefit Management and Pharmacy Services at AllCare Health a Coordinated Care Organization (CCO) in Grants Pass.Amy received her Doctor of Pharmacy from the College of Pharmacy at Oregon State University in 2011 and holds a board certification in pharmacology.Dr.
+Amy Burns, PharmD, is the Vice President of Benefit Management and Pharmacy Services at AllCare Health a Coordinated Care Organization (CCO) in Grants Pass.Amy received a doctorate of pharmacy from the College of Pharmacy at Oregon State University in 2011 and holds a board certification in pharmacology.Dr.
 Burns has spent her career as a pharmacist looking at ways to control rising prescription costs on a limited budget while providing the best care possible for Oregon Health Plan members and Medicare beneficiaries.
 She understands the challenges in making prescriptions more affordable and available and how access is a barrier to more affordable medications.
 Dr. Burns notes that as many rural Oregonians live in areas that are pharmacy "deserts" others may have access to pharmacies close to their home, but the pharmacies do not speak their language and/or understand their cultural needs.

 Dan Hartung, PharmD, MPH

-Dan Hartung PharmD, MPH is a tenured professor of pharmacy practice in the College of Pharmacy at Oregon State University.Over the last two decades he has conducted pharmaceutical health services research with an emphasis on substance use disorders and prescription drug policy.
+Dan Hartung, PharmD, MPH is a tenured professor of pharmacy practice in the College of Pharmacy at Oregon State University.Over the last two decades he has conducted pharmaceutical health services research with an emphasis on substance use disorders and prescription drug policy.
 Dr. Hartung’s work has been supported by several federal agencies including AHRQ, CDC, and NIH (NIDA) and he has published over 100 papers in the peer-reviewed medical literature.His research portfolio involves investigating the causes and consequences of rising prescription drug costs with a specific emphasis on medications for multiple sclerosis (MS).
 Through this work, he has developed a deep understanding about how the dysfunctional pharmaceutical ecosystem has contributed to rising prescription drug prices and expenditures.As a health services researcher and pharmacist, he is well positioned to serve on this board to assist the state in its development of informed policy to address prescription drug affordability challenges for Oregonians.

 Robert Judge